beachnoir/OpenSSLCodeExecution/README.md

 Python PoC demonstrating arbitrary code execution using only the openssl binary.

-The idea is to first use the openssl req command to write a self-signed DER certificate including a specially crafted serial number to disc and then use the enc command with specific key and IV to "decrypt" the DER file to a shared-object ELF file.
+The idea is to first use the `openssl req` command to write a self-signed DER certificate including a specially crafted serial number to disc and then use the `openssl enc` command with specific key and IV to "decrypt" the DER file to a shared-object ELF file.
 Finally, one uses openssl’s support for dynamic code execution with the `-engine` flag to execute the ELF file.

 This was discovered by Anthony Weems as part of [Remote code execution in Managed Anthos Service Mesh control plane](https://lf.lc/vrp/203177829/).
-The blogpost also contains the exploit code for the full bug which this exploit is based on.
+The blogpost also contains the exploit code for the full bug which this PoC is based on.

 ## Usage